g4tsn/install-mmdvm-sh/INSTALL.md

 # INSTALL MMDVM Raspberry PI on Raspbian 10 (Buster)

+First prepare SD card for PI

+Download the Raspberry pi Buster 10 OS lite img

+Write this to your SD card via SD card reader and suitable program of choice   (win32 disk imager) find the drive letter in windows asigned to the /boot folder on the SD card in windows mine is H:

+open a cmd prompt in windows change to drive letter of /boot folder    H:

+copy con ssh
+F6

+This allows the pi to accept ssh connections via putty without attaching a screen

+connect pi to network and insert created SD card

+boot up and find the IP assigned to your pi by your router

+login as pi  password raspberry

+create password root with following command sudo passwd root

+enter password twice for root ...

+edit the sshd_config file with following command

+sudo nano /etc/ssh/sshd_config

+look for following line about 20 lines down from top
+#PermitRootLogin ????????
+edit to read

+PermitRootLogin yes

+save

+Ctrl X    then Y to save

+re boot pi

+sudo reboot

+login again via ssh this time as root and the password you set

+Now the install part of the MMDVM software

 Issue the following commands assuming you are logged in as root user and your pi is connnected to the internet